Shinora/WTP/README.md

     - Clone the repository;
     - Open the "launcher.py" file with Python;
     - The program then asks you what Port you want to use, you can put whatever you want ( you can just enter 5555);
-    - Then the connection with the protocol is etablished, let the startup.py run and you can open "clientCMD.py" in the same time.
+    - Then the connection with the protocol is established, let the startup.py run and you can open "clientCMD.py" in the same time.
 Select the same port as "launcher.py".
-    You can now run the commands existing to start using the network
+    You can now run the commands existing to start using the network !

 ## Contribute ?

-  - The project is under GPL 3.0 liscence and open to contributions, contact @Torzivalds for more informations.
+  - The project is under GPL 3.0 license and open to contributions, contact @Torzivalds for more information.